Hilscher/netPI-nodered-npix-leds/README.md

 #### Accessing

 After starting the container open Node-RED in your browser with `http://<netpi's ip address>:<mapped host port>` e.g. `http://192.168.0.1:1880`.
-One extra node *rfid leds* in the nodes *netiot* library provides you access to the LEDs of all LED supporting NPIX extension modules.
+One extra node *rfid leds* in the nodes *npix* library palette provides you access to the LEDs of all LED supporting NPIX extension modules.
 The node's info tab in Node-RED explains how to use it.

 #### Tags